 - In Awkward., Matty and Jake turned their phones off for a 'Bro-be-que'.
 Thus Matty missed Jenna calling him to come help her.

-- CSI NY: Danny and Lindsay agree to this on vacation, though Lindsay sneaks hers along anyway to take pictures.
+- CSI: NY: Danny and Lindsay agree to this on vacation, though Lindsay sneaks hers along anyway to take pictures.
 The trouble is, the rest of the team find out there's a serial killer hunting the family for revenge.
-Since Lindsay doesn't have her phone on for calls, someone has to come find them - just in time to save them, naturally.
+She turns it on - just in time for someone to save them, naturally.

 - In the Monk episode "Mr. Monk and the Paperboy," when Monk's upstairs neighbor Kevin Dorfman unknowingly wins a lottery, Vicki Salinas, a clerk at the convenience store Kevin buys his lottery tickets at, seduces him and intends to get his lottery winnings for herself.
 This is achieved in several ways: the first is that she keeps him disconnected from the outside world by unplugging the TV, radio, and phone in his apartment.
 The second is that Vicki's real boyfriend Boz steals the newspaper containing the winning lottery numbers from the front porch.
 Monk gets mixed up in the case because the boyfriend inadvertently steals Monk's newspaper instead of Kevin's, and kills a local paperboy named Nestor Alvarez when he catches him in the act.
 Since it is Monk's newspaper that was stolen, Monk and the gang initially work the investigation on the assumption that the killer was someone who committed a criminal deed they didn't want Monk reading about in the paper.
 Monk connects Kevin, the lottery, and the stolen papers when he sees the winning lottery numbers on the front page and realizes they match the old addresses Kevin rattled off to Randy when he was giving his statement.